crocs-muni/APDUPlay/README.md

   * Problem: Target application is (probably) not loading modified winscard.dll from APDUPlay project, but uses standard Microsoft's one from system folder (no files with logged communication are created).
 Use [Process Monitor utility]( https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft to find location of loaded libraries (use Filter option to limit results only to target application: CTRL+L -> Process Name is 'targetApp.exe' -> Add).
 Search for event 'Load Image path_to_folder\Winscard.dll'.
 The path_to_folder should point to APDUPlay's version of winscard.dll, not Microsoft one.

   * Problem: Logging seems to work, but only for the first of application.
 When started again, changes done to winscard_rules.txt does not apply.
 Target application might have persistent component (e.g., GPG have gpg-agent.exe) which loads the dll (and rules from winscard_rules.txt) and runs even when target application is terminated.
-Try to locate and kill this component, or restart computer (will force component to restart again).
+Try to locate and kill this component, or restart the computer (will force component to restart again).

   * Problem: Target application always opens winscard.dll from system folders (either system32 or sysWOW64 folder).
 Run cmd as admin, then: